 “In this room, “ he began… you could’ve cut the tension by dropping a suitably sharp pin… “is the solution to our problems.”
 An audible sigh of relief – an inkling that this might actually be constructive!

 “When a customer can purchase ‘Palleted crap’ from our website, that represents a systematic problem.
 No single person can be blamed, and we can all help to fix it, because all of you have to take some responsibility for this.”
 Ah yes, thought Jason, there’s the Jack we know and… tolerate.

 Jack waxed lyrical for a few more minutes, without taking any responsibility of course, and then brought out a wild card: “This is Jemma.
 She’s a consultant I’ve known for many years who understands how to draw the solution out of us, because you guys clearly haven’t been able to do so.” … a few faces flushed, unable to hide their desire to wallop Jack.
 “Shut the fuck up Jack, I’ll take it from here and sort your shit out as per usual!” pipped Jemma with a wink to the audience, instantly defusing the situation and even raising a raucous laugh as the tension evaporated.

 Jack was dumbfounded but duly silenced; it was clear to the room that Jemma wouldn’t take any bullshit, and had probably had a fair bit of it from Jack.

 “OK guys.
 Have you heard of David Allen’s GTD?” – most nodded – “and his approach to brainstorming?” – fewer nods.
-“It’s simple…” She outlined the 7 stages:
+“It’s simple…” She then outlined her plan.